-Gastric bypass
+Gastric Bypass

-The first safe and effective weight loss surgery to be performed on a large scale was the gastric bypass introduced in the 1960s, which involved stapling the stomach to create a small gastric "pouch" and creating a gastro-jejunostomy to divert nutrient passage further down the alimentary tract into the midjejunum, bypassing the duodenum and proximal jejunum.
+The first safe and effective weight loss surgery to be performed on a large scale was the gastric bypass introduced in the 1960s, which involved stapling the stomach to create a small gastric "pouch" and creating a gastro-jejunostomy in order to divert nutrient passage further down the alimentary tract into the mid-jejunum, bypassing the duodenum and proximal jejunum.
 The advent of laparoscopy led to a dramatic rise in gastric bypass surgery in the USA and worldwide.
-Today, two types of gastric bypass are typically performed, the Roux-en-Y and the loop or mini-bypass.^{3,4} (Figure 1) Notwithstanding the different types of gastrointestinal anastomosis, weight loss results and improvement in comorbidities (especially diabetes) following the two procedures are largely similar.
+Today, two types of gastric bypass are typically performed: the Roux-en-Y, and the one-anastomosis gastric bypass^{3,4} (refer to Figure 1).
+Notwithstanding the different types of gastro-intestinal anastomoses, weight loss results and improvement in co-morbidities (especially diabetes) following the two procedures are largely similar.

-The early morbidity of gastric bypass is approximately four percent and usually related to bleeding, perforation and leakage.5 Late complications include intestinal obstruction, marginal ulceration and anastomotic stenosis.
-More aggressive bypass procedures include the "distal gastric bypass", "bilio-pancreatic diversion" and "duodenal switch".
-These procedures make up less than five percent of bariatric procedures because they are associated with higher surgical and nutritional morbidity in the long term.
+Early morbidity of gastric bypass is approximately 4 percent and usually related to bleeding, perforation, and leakage.5 Late complications include intestinal obstruction, marginal ulceration, and anastomotic stenosis.
+Vitamin and mineral supplementation for life is mandatory after all types of gastric bypass surgery.
+More aggressive procedures include the "distal gastric bypass", "bilio-pancreatic diversion", and "duodenal switch".
+These make up less than 5 percent of bariatric procedures because they are associated with higher surgical and nutritional morbidity in the long term.

-Figure I. Roux-en-Y gastric bypass (left) and mini or loop gastric bypass (right)
+Figure I. Roux-en-Y gastric bypass (left) and oneanastomosis gastric bypass (right)

-Gastric banding
+Gastric Band

-Adjustable gastric banding was introduced in 1993 and saw a dramatic uptake all over the world.6 The gastric band is deemed adjustable because of an expandable bladder on the inside.
-The bladder is connected by a tubing to a port which is implanted subcutaneously.
+Adjustable gastric banding was introduced in 1993 and saw a dramatic uptake worldwide.6 The gastric band is deemed adjustable due to an expandable bladder on the inside.
+The bladder is connected by a tubing to a port, which is implanted subcutaneously.
 Fluid is added or removed from the band by cannulation of this port in the doctor's office every 4-6 weeks.

-The "reversibility" and "no-cutting or stapling" appeal of the procedure was soon supplanted by complications relating to the placement of a silicone ring constricting the upper part of the stomach.
-(Figure 2) Despite sutures placed to fix the band at the level of the gastric cardia, slippage remained a troublesome complication.
-Rapid swallowing of food or even drink invariably led to choking, retching and vomiting.
-Inadequately masticated meat or mushroom pieces might get stuck entering the stomach and require a late-night visit to the emergency room.
-Most patients had their bands removed within ten years of placement as they could not tolerate the mantra of "small bites" and "chew slowly".
+The "reversibility" and "no-cutting or stapling" appeal of the procedure was soon supplanted by complications relating to the placement of a silicone ring constricting the upper part of the stomach (refer to Figure 2).
+Despite sutures placed to fix the band at the level of the gastric cardia, slippage remained a troublesome complication.
+Rapid swallowing invariably led to choking, retching, and vomiting.
+Inadequately masticated pieces of meat and other firm chunks of food might get stuck above the band and require a late-night visit to the emergency room.
+Most patients had their bands removed within 10 years of placement as they could not tolerate the mantra of "small bites" and "chew slowly".

-In the past decade, gastric band insertions have plummeted.
-There remains a sizable minority of patients who have successfully lost weight with gastric banding and return to the clinic for band adjustments regularly.
-The vast majority of gastric bands have been removed.
-Some patients elect to convert to a different bariatric procedure such as sleeve or bypass to maintain or improve their weight loss.7
+In the past decade, gastric band insertions have plummeted worldwide.
+In Singapore, the lap bandTM is not currently available, although there remains a sizeable minority of patients who have successfully lost weight and return to the clinic for band adjustments from time to time.
+The vast majority of gastric bands have been removed, with some patients electing to convert to a different bariatric procedure such as gastric bypass or sleeve to improve or maintain their weight loss.7

 Figure 2.
-Gastric band
+Gastric Band

-Gastric sleeve
+Gastric Sleeve